asifmahmuddev/ctms/README.md

 **Passwords.** Django's validators apply, and a replacement identical to the current password is refused.
 Changing one by either route signs out every other device and emails the owner.

 **Email.** Only the account and order notices are sent, from a background thread so a slow mail server cannot stall a response.
 With `EMAIL_HOST_USER` unset they print to the terminal.

+**The company.** The trading name, full name, contact address, phone and postal address are one record, edited by an administrator from the **Company** tab and read wherever the site names itself — the contact page, the footer, the sign-in pages, both invoices, and the sign-off on every account message.
+Messages are rendered without a request, so nothing a context processor offers reaches them and the record is passed to those templates explicitly.

 **Migrations.** The `migrations/` package is tracked but empty, so a fresh clone runs `makemigrations` before its first `migrate`.
 It cannot be deleted: `django.contrib.admin` and `auth` declare a swappable dependency on `AUTH_USER_MODEL`, and without the package `migrate` fails.